 They have an orange or yellow coat with black patches, giving them a distinctive look compared to other hares.

-It also has long ears, red eyes, and short legs, making it distinguishable from other mammals in the area.
+It also has long ears, red eyes, and short legs, which distinguish it from other mammals in the area.

-Due to their size and varied colors, Ethiopian Hares are often called “Rattlesnakes” because of their resemblance to snakes.
+Due to their size and varied colors, Ethiopian Hares are often called “Rattlesnakes” because they resemble snakes.

 Regarding behavior, Ethiopian Hares tend to be more solitary than most hares, preferring not to live in packs as some other hares do.